-For the same reason, the Eleventh Amendment almost certainly forecloses Plaintiffs' state law claims here.
+For the same reason, the Eleventh Amendment almost certainly forecloses a.
+RFRA

 2. Merits of the State Law Claims

 Sovereign immunity aside, the Court finds that Plaintiffs' RFRA, EMAA, and PHDA claims are unlikely to succeed on the merits.
 The Court addresses each statutory claim in turn.